-Dictionary creator Noah Webster did not support the adoption of the Bill of Rights because he thought the proposed amendments would give citizens the power to act lawlessly.
-(Public domain)
+American Dictionary creator Noah Webster did not support the adoption of the Bill of Rights because he thought the proposed amendments, including the First Amendment, would give citizens the power to act lawlessly.
+(Image via Library of Congress, public domain)

 Webster was influential in developing early American copyright law